alex/letsencrypt-aws/README.rst

 --------------------

-Keeping the source of your certificates secure is, for obvious reasons, important. ``letsencrypt-aws`` relies heavily on the AWS APIs to do it's business, so we recommend running this code from EC2, so that you can use the Metadata service for managing credentials.
+Keeping the source of your certificates secure is, for obvious reasons, important. ``letsencrypt-aws`` relies heavily on the AWS APIs to do its business, so we recommend running this code from EC2, so that you can use the Metadata service for managing credentials.
 You can give your EC2 instance an IAM instance profile with permissions to manage the relevant services (ELB,